 - The 6th Sense… we are going to discuss this some other time

-When an event comes through an experience through our sensory channels above, we filter it, in order to process it.
+When an event comes through experience through our sensory channels above, we filter it, in order to process it.
 As we process this event we delete, distort and generalize.

 Deletion occurs when we selectively pay attention to certain aspects of our experience.
 We reduce the amount of information coming in for processing based on our preferences and on our past experiences.
 Without deletion, we would be faced with much too much information to handle with our conscious mind.

 Distortion occurs when something is mistaken for that which is not.
 Distortion happens when we make shifts in our experience of sensory data by making misrepresentations of our reality.
 Claiming to know what another person feels is a form of distortion.
 “I know what you think.” is a form of distortion.
-We cannot possible know what another person thinks, and we can have an educated guess based on past experiences.
-Still, unless you are a super capable psychic, you will never know what exactly another person thinks (Pictures, Sounds, Feelings etc).
+We cannot possibly know what another person thinks, and we can have an educated guess based on past experiences.
+Still, unless you are a super capable psychic, you will never know what exactly another person thinks (Pictures, Sounds, Feelings, etc).

-Generalization is when we draw a conclusions based on one or more experiences.
+Generalization is when we draw conclusions based on one or more experiences.
 Generalization is one of the ways that we learn.
 We take the information and we create a broad conclusion about the meaning of this information.
-In order to agree and learn on any new subject we need generalization.
+In order to agree and learn on any new subject, we need generalization.

 Our conscious mind can only handle 7 (plus or minus 2) items of information at any given moment.
 Try this: Can you name more than 7 brands of cigarettes?
 How about wash detergents?
 If you have no interest in cigarettes you might name 2 or maybe 4 brands.